-- 1 From the home screen, press the Menu key. - 2 Select Bluetooth→Settings. - 3 Select one of the following options: - Bluetooth enables/disables Bluetooth. - Name edits the name of your radio.
-This name is visible to other remote devices. - Discoverable defines how long the radio remains discoverable. - Indications enables/disables audible indications played by the radio during Bluetooth actions. - Audio determines the audio connection mode for headsets.
+- 1. From the home screen, press the Menu key. - 2.
+Select Bluetooth \rightarrow Settings. - 3.
+Select one of the following options: - Bluetooth enables/disables Bluetooth. - Name edits the name of your radio.
+This name is visible to other remote devices. - Indications enables/disables audible indications played by the radio during Bluetooth actions. - Audio determines the audio connection mode for headsets.
 You can select one of the following options: - Power Optimized the Bluetooth audio link is released when there is no active call.
 This option increases the battery life time, but causes a delay in the call setup time for group calls.
 This delay may result in lost audio on some headsets. - GC Optimized the Bluetooth audio link is kept open all the time.
-This option ensures that audio during group calls is heard without any delay and the audio link is never lost, but shortens the battery life time.

-NOTE: This setting does not affect the Motorola Solutions headset with PTT (NNTN8143 or NNTN8191) as it is always in the GC Optimized mode.
+This option ensures that audio during group calls is heard without any delay and the audio link is never lost, but shortens the battery life time. - NOTE: This setting does not affect the Motorola Solutions headset with PTT (NNTN8143 or NNTN8191) as it is always in the GC Optimized mode.